 Sand and dust storms are becoming one of the most serious environmental threats to Uzbekistan and all of Central Asia, affecting people's health, agriculture, and the economies of the regions.
-This problem is the subject of a new analytical report by ICARDA with the support of FAO, which uses atmospheric modeling to assess the scale of the consequences and possible ways to mitigate them.
+A new ICARDA analytical report supported by FAO is dedicated to this problem, in which the scale of the consequences and possible ways to mitigate them are assessed using atmospheric modeling.

 The study shows that targeted greening and restoration of degraded lands can radically reduce the level of dust pollution.
 In certain periods, the concentration of dust in the air can decrease by up to 80% if measures are taken in key dust formation zones.
 Otherwise, the damage remains enormous: Karakalpakstan alone loses more than $44 million annually, and potential losses without effective action could reach $840 million per year.